 What defines a Transfer Student?

-A Transfer Student is any Student who has taken classes at an accredited higher education institution after graduation from high school.
+Any student who has taken college-level classes at an accredited higher education institution after graduation from high school.

 How will my classes transfer?

 Generally, you will receive transfer credits for college-level courses in which you earned a grade of C- or better.
 Courses with grades below C- will not transfer.
 A maximum of 76 semester hours of accepted credit may be applied to a student’s academic program.

 Our partnerships with community colleges help ensure your ability to transfer courses with ease.

 - Dual Admissions Transfer from Northeast State Community College

 - Dual Admissions Transfer from Pellissippi State Community College

 To obtain a degree from King University, you must complete at least 48 credit hours at King.